PINEHURST, N.C. -- When you need medical care that can’t wait, FirstHealth Convenient Care is ready to serve.

 Convenient Care is designed to fill the void between a trip to the emergency room and a normal appointment with a primary care provider, giving patients a one-stop option for unscheduled care.

-FirstHealth operates 10 Convenient Care clinics across the Sandhills.
-They are open seven days a week from 8 a.m. to 8 p.m.
-(Pinehurst location 8 a.m. to midnight) and only closed on select holidays.
+FirstHealth operates nine Convenient Care clinics across the Sandhills.
+They are open seven days a week from 8 a.m. to 7:30 p.m. and are only closed on select holidays.

 What is convenient care?